 WHERE: In addition of the Secretary of State's office, the following locations provide voter registration services to their clients:

 - The Board of Registrars office in your Alabama county of residence

 - Department of Human Resources

-- State and local government offices when applying for Rehabilitation Services, Aid to Dependent Children, WIC, Medicaid, or Food Stamps
+- State and local government offices when applying for Rehabilitation Services, WIC, Medicaid, or SNAP and TANF.

 - Offices of Probate Judges and License Commissioners